khatova/logistics-project/INSTANCES_FOR_OTHER_GROUPS/README.md

 Hello

 In this folder there are 2 different instances.
-Each instance has a plan for every robot.There are conflicts in each instance.
+Each instance has a plan for every robot.
+There are conflicts in each instance.

 To run our merger for a instance with plans, like those examples, you need to follow this steps: